JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 Objective-C does not support packages in a framework.
 If the Kotlin compiler finds Kotlin classes in the same framework which have the same name but different packages, it renames them.
 This algorithm is not stable yet and can change between Kotlin releases.
 To work around this, you can rename the conflicting Kotlin classes in the framework.

+#### Strong linking

+Whenever you use an Objective-C class in the Kotlin source, it's marked as a strongly linked symbol.
+The resulting build artifact mentions related symbols as strong external references.

+This means that the app tries to link symbols during the launch dynamically, and if they are unavailable, the app crashes.
+Symbols might not be available on a particular device or OS version.
+It happens even if symbols were never used.

+To work around this issue and avoid "Class not found" errors, use a Swift or Objective-C wrapper that checks if the class is actually available.
+[See how this workaround was implemented in the Compose Multiplatform framework](https://github.com/JetBrains/compose-multiplatform-core/pull/1278/files).

 ### Initializers